LibreOffice/core/emfio/README.md

 of text rendering can be different on Linux, Windows, macOS and elsewhere.

 ## Known Bugs
-Known remaing bugs for this module is gathered here:
+Known remaining bugs for this module is gathered here:

 * [Bug 103859 \[META\] EMF/WMF (Enhanced/Windows Metafile) bugs and
 enhancements](https://bugs.documentfoundation.org/show_bug.cgi?id=103859)